meshenger-app/meshenger-android/docs/Documentation.md

 The database contains the settings and contacts.
 It is stored in the internal/private file store of the app.
 If no password is given, the database is stored in plain text.

 If a password is given, it will be hashed and salted using `libsodium::crypto_pwhash`.
 The has is use as key for `libsodium::crypto_secretbox_open_easy` along with nonce.
-The salt and nonce is stored along with the database and changed every time that database is stored.
+The salt and nonce is stored along with the database and changed every time the database is stored.

+The database file is prefixed with a four byte header.
+Currently, it is set to zero.

 ### Calls

 Contacts identities are based on public/secret keys (ed25519).
 These are used to sign the WebRTC SDP offers using `libsodium::crypto_sign` and are then encrypted using `libsodium.crypto_box_seal` (X25519, XSalsa20-Poly1305) with the recipients public key (curve25519) derived from the identity key.

+Every packet is prefixed with a four byte header.
+Currently it only contains the packet length.

-The WebRTC connection that takes over uses its own crypto scheme.
+The WebRTC connection itself uses its own crypto scheme.

 ## Development